wp-plugins/thanks-you-counter-button/trunk/readme.txt

 Admin dashboard and sidebar widgets with list of from 5 to 15 latest thanked or the largests thanked posts are available.
 Use widgets control panels to change settings according to your preferences.
 Admin dashboard widget has a Configure link on its title bar, just move mouse over it.

-Testing 'Thank You Counter Button' plugin with Wordpress MU 2.8.5.2 is finished.
-We are proud to declare that plugin works with WP MU too.
+We are proud to declare that plugin works with WordPress MU 2.8.5.2too.

 == Installation ==